 The National Safety Council’s 8-Hour Defensive Driving Course (DDC-8) is accredited by the SCDMV as the point reduction program.
-Successful completion of DDC-8 will reduce four (4) points off of your license.
-The course is offered at the SCNSC Training Center in Irmo, SC as well as 16 Technical Colleges across the state of South Carolina.
-Register online for our Irmo, SC location, or contact your local technical college listed below.
+Successful completion of DDC-8 will reduce four (4) points off of your driver's license or CDL license.
+The course is offered at training facilities in Charleston, Columbia, Greenville, Spartanburg, and York counties, as well as 16 Technical Colleges across the state of South Carolina.

 Scroll down to view a map of all DDC-8 locations as well as the SCDMV point reduction regulations.